stembl/stembl.github.io/_posts/2016-12-08-creating-a-github-blog-and-sharing-jupyter-notebooks.md

 tags: [howto, todo]
 ---

-This blog was built using a lot of different examples which I've tried to detail below.
-This is all in Windows using:
+This blog was hacked together using a lot of different examples which I've attempted to detail below.
+This was built with a  Windows machine using:

 * [Anaconda](https://www.continuum.io/downloads)
 * [GitHub Desktop](https://desktop.github.com/)
 * [MarkdownPad 2](http://markdownpad.com/)

-All of the files for this blog can be found on [GitHub](http://www.github.com/stembl).
+All of the files for this blog can be found on my [GitHub](http://www.github.com/stembl).

 ## Goals
 I had the following goals in mind while trying to piece together this blog.